ZhangJlab/MICMIC/README.md

 # Installation:

-To install MICMIC from GitHub you need devtools package:
+1. To install MICMIC from GitHub you need devtools package:

 To install devtools:

 > install.packages("devtools")

-To install MICMIC:
+2. To install MICMIC:

-download the source package, then
+download the zip file "MICMIC_0.99.6.tar.gz" of source package in the current directory, then

 > install.packages("MICMIC_0.99.6.tar.gz",repos=NULL)